 Do not use a personal email address for work email

-• If someone accidently sends an email to your personal email address, delete the email and let the person know to send the email to your correct work address.
+- If someone accidentally sends an email to your personal email address, delete the email and let the person know to send the email to your correct work address.

-• If you accidently use your personal email address to send a work-related email, send the message again from your work email address and let the recipient know to delete the original email sent from your personal address.
+- If you accidentally use your personal email address to send a work-related email, send the message again from your work email address and let the recipient know to delete the original email sent from your personal address.
 Delete the email you sent from your personal address.

 Protect your conversations